Angeliki1983/Hangman_2/README.md

 #### When self.num_letters reaches 0 , means that the player has guessed all unique letters in the word and the user has won the game.

+## Showing current state of the word guessed

+Providing visual feedback to the user using print("Word guessed by far: ", " ".join(self.word_guessed))--->joins the elements of the list self.word)guessed into a single string with spaces between each character.

+- self.word_guessed --->The list holds the current state of the word_guessed with correctly guessed letters at their respective positions and "_" underscores for letters that have not been guessed yet.

+## Example

+If the word to guess is "apple", user guess is "p" then the self.word_guessed is initialised to ["_", "p", "p", "_", "_"] .
+With "_".join(self.word_guessed) it prints out as Word guessed by far:  _ p p _ _

+This line provides immediate visual feedback to the player about their progress.
+It joins the elements from the list into a string with spaces between elemets